 If your preference is Oral-B, the iO is the most feature rich model they offer.
 It isn’t as refined as the Prestige, but it offers some unique elements.
 These include a colour display and sensor that confirms when you are using the correct pressure.

 There is little difference between them, but the Prestige 9900 just edges the Oral-B iO in our opinion.

-The Pro 500 from Oral-Bl is the most affordable option.
+The Oral-B Pro 100 is one of the most affordable options.

 Other electric toothbrushes we have tested

 While only a handful of brushes make it into our list of the best electric toothbrushes, we’ve put many more to the test.
 Over the last few years we have tested well over 130 different models.

 We’ve explained our recommendations in detail above.
 That being said, we know there will be interest in the other brushes we have tested.
 So we’ve included a quick overview of them below.

 Recent years have seen an increase in the appeal and offering of smart toothbrushes.
 As you will have learnt, we don’t typically recommend them.
 They are expensive, and you don’t need one to clean your teeth well.
 But, inevitably, the top of the line models come with smart features built-in, out of the box.

 The Oral-B iO and the Sonicare Prestige 9900 are the two leading smart toothbrushes.
 They are truly the best in terms of technology.
 But, we encourage our readers to consider the cheaper options, such as the Pro 2 2000, as these can do the job as well.